Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Initial activities include:

-1. Maintaining body temperature - drying babies for more than 28 weeks is simply soaked with a diaper, if up to 28 weeks - in a wet form, it is placed in a plastic bag with a slot for the head.
+1. Maintaining body temperature - drying children over 28 weeks is simply blotted with a diaper; if up to 28 weeks - wet, they are placed in a plastic bag with a slit for the head.

-2. Sanitation of the oropharynx is indicated only for those newborns who, during the first 10 minutes of life, did not develop spontaneous breathing or if there is a large amount of discharge.
+2. Sanitation of the oropharynx is indicated only for those newborns who have not developed independent breathing during the first 10 minutes of life or who have a large amount of discharge.

-3. Tactile stimulation - carried out either by patting on the feet or stroking on the back.
+3. Tactile stimulation - carried out either by patting the feet or stroking the back.

-4. Artificial ventilation of the lungs.
+4. Artificial ventilation.
 Indications for mechanical ventilation: 1.
 Lack of breathing, 2.
 Irregular breathing, 3.
-Heart rate less than 100 beats / min.
+Heart rate less than 100 beats/min.

 1. Children with suspected diaphragmatic hernia

-2. Children born with an admixture of myconium in the amniotic fluid or with oppressed spontaneous breathing
+2. Children born with an admixture of myconium in the amniotic fluid or with depressed spontaneous breathing

-3. Children born up to 27 weeks for the purpose of prophylactic administration of sulfoctant.
+3. For children born before 27 weeks for the purpose of prophylactic administration of sulfoctant.

 Evaluation of the effectiveness of mechanical ventilation through a face mask

-The main criterion of effectiveness is the heart rate over 100.
+The main criterion for effectiveness is a heart rate of more than 100.
 It must be assessed 30 seconds after the start.
 The heart rate assessment lasts 6 seconds.

-Heart rate less than 60 - intubation is performed and ventilation begins on the tube.
-If in 20 seconds it is not possible to intubate, continue breathing through the mask, then try to intubate again.
+Heart rate less than 60 - intubation is performed and mechanical ventilation begins using a tube.
+If you can’t intubate within 20 seconds, continue to breathe through the mask and then try to intubate again.

-The heart rate is more than 60 but less than 100 - mechanical ventilation continues for another 30 seconds, then the heart rate is assessed if it is bad - intubation.
+The heart rate is more than 60 but less than 100 - mechanical ventilation continues for another 30 seconds, then the heart rate is assessed; if bad - intubation.

-Heart rate more than 100 - continue mechanical ventilation until spontaneous breathing is restored.
+Heart rate is more than 100 - continue mechanical ventilation until spontaneous breathing is restored.

 Indications for tracheal intubation